spf13/cobra/shell_completions.md

 The currently supported shells are:
 - Bash
 - Zsh
-- Fish
+- fish
 - PowerShell

-If you are using the generator you can create a completion command by running
+If you are using the generator, you can create a completion command by running

 ```bash
 cobra add completion